 GA4 is a powerful analytics tool but it can be also complicated.

-If you aren’t a technically-inclined person, figuring out how to use Google Analytics can be quite a challenge.
+If you aren’t technically-savvy, figuring out how to use Google Analytics can be quite a challenge.

-Of course, if you want to learn your way around Google Analytics, there are plenty of resources out there that will help you do exactly that.
+Of course, if you want to learn your way around Google Analytics 4, there are some great resources out there that will help you do exactly that.

 But, lets’ no forget it, Google isn’t a nonprofit organization.
 They aren’t giving these products away for free out of the kindness of their hearts.

-According to Statista, in 2018 the company’s revenue exceeded $136 billion:
+According to Statista, in 2022 the company’s revenue reached nearly $280 billion:

 So where did all that money come from?